Nike ad showing racial discrimination faced by Japanese girls provokes backlash

 “Nike’s commercial is amazing!,” wrote Kumiko Mori, a culinary expert and blogger.
 “This is the first time I’ve see a commercial that so openly approaches the issue of racial discrimination!
 Got goose bumps!”

-The fact that the debate was happening at all was something of a revelation in Japan.
+That the debate was happening at all was something of a revelation in Japan.

 “The very fact that the number of dislikes and likes are going head to head suggests that this ad needed to be produced,” wrote one commenter.

-Yuma Endo, who described himself as a marketing company CEO, wrote in a blog post that the response only served to prove that “angry elderly men” are not the target for Nike’s campaign.
+Yuma Endo, who described himself as a marketing company CEO, wrote in a blog post that the response proved that “angry elderly men” were not the target of Nike’s campaign.

 Nike’s campaigns in the United States featuring Colin Kaepernick — the former NFL quarterback who knelt during the national anthem to protest racial injustice and subsequently lost his place in the league — have also stirred strong responses.
 Its Dream Crazy advert won the award for outstanding commercial at the Creative Arts Emmys in 2019, and boosted sales, but was criticized by President Trump for sending “a terrible message.”